cherepashkin0/flight/readme.md

 # Flight Cancellation Prediction Project

-This project aims to predict flight cancellations using machine learning models (LightGBM, CatBoost, XGBoost) and provides scripts to preprocess data, analyze it, train models, finetune hyperparameters using optuna, and deploy a prediction API.
+This project aims to predict flight cancellations using machine learning models (LightGBM, CatBoost, XGBoost) and provides scripts to preprocess data, analyze it, train models, finetune hyperparameters using optuna, and deploy a prediction API and UI (streamlit and gradio).
+Deployment is supported on Google Kubernetes Engine (GKE) and via Google Cloud Build, triggered from GitLab CI (containers pushed to Artifact Registry).

 ## Project Structure